hcc100/database/README.md

 }

 note:
-"id" column is not admit, because this string is occupied by the manager
+"_id" column is not admit, because this string is occupied by the manager

 DBA: